matthewdbradley/cutrun/README.md

 # cutrun
 Ting Lab Nextflow pipeline for processing CUT&amp;RUN, ChIP-seq, and ChIP-like data

+**WIP**: This is a current work in progress.
+The main pipeline should work, however spike-in implementation is currently a work in progress.
+Please direct all questions towards bradlem4@ccf.org.

 ## Software Requirements
 The following packages are loaded using `module load` in the pipeline.
 If your platform does not support environment modules, or doesn't have modules for the following software then it is suggested that you install them via conda.
 Additionally, the version numbers have been included below for the version of the software that was tested, however there's no reason to believe a different version of the same software wouldn't work.
 ```